Sheldon Weinig

-Sheldon Weinig (born 1928, New York City) is an American businessman who studied at Columbia University, where he received his doctorate and taught during his schoolmyears.
+Sheldon Weinig (January 15, 1928 – March 7, 2026) was an American businessman.
 In 1957, he founded Materials Research Corporation (MRC), a global public Company that manufactured the specialized semiconductor materials and equipment for making Electronic chips.

-Early years
+Life and career

-Sheldon Weinig born in 1928, Brooklyn, New York City, is an American businessman who studied at Columbia University where he received his Masters and doctorate.
-During his studies he also was an instructor at the University.From 1955 - 57 he was a Professor at New York University.
-In 1957, he founded Materials Research Corporation (MRC),which shortly became a global public Company that manufactured the specialized semiconductor materials and equipment for making Electronic chips.
+Sheldon Weinig was born in Brooklyn, New York City, on January 15, 1928.
+He studied at Columbia University, where he received his Masters and doctorate.
+During his studies he also was an instructor at the University.
+From 1955 to 1957 he was a Professor at New York University.
+In 1957, he founded Materials Research Corporation (MRC), which shortly became a global public Company that manufactured the specialized semiconductor materials and equipment for making Electronic chips.

-Weinig attended Stuyvesant High School from 1943 - 5, a magnet school in New York.
+Weinig attended Stuyvesant High School from 1943 to 1945, a magnet school in New York.
 After completing high school, he enlisted in the United States Army and received his education on the GI Bill.
 During the beginning years of MRC he taught at Cooper Union's night school.
 What he called a "paying the rent job."